 But I hardly remember anything…

-A lot of times people won’t remember significantly negative events from the past because our bodies are very self-protective.
+A lot of times people will not remember significantly negative events from the past.
+This is because our bodies are very self-protective.
 The event happened, and your body took in the information at the time, and like a computer, it was encoded into memory.
 But, when things are a little too intense, our bodies can choose to protect us by hiding the information away into a unique part of the brain called the amygdala.
 This is a special area of the brain that can store the information, while protecting you from it.
 That is why many people have snippets of memories, or no memories at all.
 But everything that has happened to you and the way your body took it in is there.
 The body keeps score.
 That is why you can react negatively to things, develop anxiety and depression or other symptoms, and not even know why.
+Below are some examples of how trauma will express itself:

 Physical Signs of Trauma: